 Did you know that you can test Divi for free?
 Go to this page and click on "TRY IT FOR FREE

-3 - When should I use the "Project" publication type?
+3 - When should the "Project" publication type be used?

-This is the question I'm often asked: what are Divi Projects for and when should I use them?
+This is the question I am often asked: what are Divi Projects for and when should I use them?

-My answer is going to be simple: if you don't feel the need to use a custom publishing type, then you certainly don't need to use Divi Projects.
+My answer is going to be simple: if you don't feel the need to use a custom publication type, then you certainly don't need to use Divi Projects.

-This type of custom publication is named "Project" to refer to a web project.
-I guess Divi was originally launched to cater to a market of web freelancers: webmasters, SEO agencies, freelancers, graphic designers, etc. So these users could use Divi Projects to display their work, which is called the "Portfolio".
+This type of custom publication is called "Project" to refer to a web project.
+I imagine that Divi was originally launched to cater to a market of web freelancers: webmasters, SEO agencies, freelancers, graphic designers, etc. So these users could use Divi Projects to display their work, the so-called "Portfolio".

-But let's not stay closed: just because this Custom Post Type is called "Project" doesn't mean it can't be used for other purposes!
+But let's not close our eyes: just because this Custom Post Type is called "Project" doesn't mean it can't be used for other purposes!
 Here are a few examples of use:

-- A real estate site: you can use your Pages for the structure of the site, the Articles for real estate advice and the Projects to display the latest real estate ads.
+- A real estate site: you can use your Pages for the structure of the site, Articles for real estate advice and Projects to display the latest real estate ads.

 - A food blog : Pages are used to create the structure, Articles are used to publish recipes and Projects can promote culinary events.

-I'll stop here for the examples because I'm sure you get the idea!
+I'll stop here for the examples because I'm sure you've understood!

-But I also believe that these examples can raise another question: why use a Divi Project when I could very well mix my tips and achievements within the blog by using Categories to separate the themes???
+But I also believe that these examples may raise another question: why use a Divi Project when I could very well mix my tips and my realisations within the blog by using Categories to separate the themes ???

-This time it's up to you to answer that question!
+This time it is up to you to answer this question!
 It's all about the structure of the site.
 And beware, the structure of a site has a lot to do with your SEO !
 So think carefully.

-A little hint to make your choice: if you think you will publish 4 projects and that they will remain 4 "forever", then it is that these Projects deserve to be published in Pages.
-If, on the other hand, you are thinking of publishing Projects regularly and they have no relation to your blog posts, then you have probably made the right choice.
+A little hint to make your choice: if you think you will publish 4 projects and they will remain 4 "forever", then these Projects deserve to be published in Pages.
+If, on the other hand, you are thinking of publishing Projects on a regular basis and they have nothing to do with your blog posts, then you have probably made the right choice.

 4 - How to use Divi Projects?